 If you’re missing a set, don’t hesitate to visit our shop : freva.com/product/heatsink/

-- the processor is by far the component which really gets hot.
-A board without case, without heatsinks, running at idle reaches easily a temperature of about 60°C!
+- The processor is by far the component which really gets hot.
+A Raspberry Pi 4 board without case, without heatsinks, running at idle reaches easily a temperature of about 60°C !
 The CPU temperature increases to more than 80°C with a board in a closed case and a CPU loaded at 25%.
 Luckily there is a built in sensor that sets the CPU to throttle as soon as 80°C is reached.
-This behavior affects the performance of the processor of course.
+This behavior avoids furhter increase of the temperature, but affects the performance of the processor of course.

 - the temperature of the USB controller will increase depending on the type and number of connected USB devices.